 Whether you are looking for a romantic bed and breakfast in PA, a departure from lodging accommodations at New Hope bed and breakfasts, or a weekend getaway destination, you will find all that you seek and more at the Bridgeton House.

-Don’t just take our word for it, read what our guests have had to say about their time with us.
+Don’t just take our word for it, read what travel writers have had to say about us.

 Made up of tiny towns on the Pennsylvania and New Jersey sides of the Delaware River, Bucks and Hunterdon Counties draw a liberal, artistic crowd.
 Each town has a distinct personality – from the history-book feel of Frenchtown, whose population hasn’t grown at all in the past 100 years, to the dozens of hippie T-shirt shops and hipster galleries along Main Street in New Hope, Pennsylvania – but most New Yorkers head out in pursuit of secluded farmhouses, canoe trips down the river and country quietude. —New York Magazine